nguyenvhung9420/pls-flutter/README.md

 ## Authors

-Nguyen Van Hung
+We are a group of student from Vietnamese-German University in Ho Chi Minh City, Vietnam, in a joint Master study programme with Heilbronn University, Germany:
-Nguyen Hai Duong
+ - Van Hung NGUYEN, email: 20223013@student.vgu.vn
-under the context of the subject in VGU
+ - Hai Duong NGUYEN, email: 20223008@student.vgu.vn

-Dinh Hai Dung
+This project is a module of the subject Management Science which is taught by Dr. Hai Dung DINH, Lecturer cum Academic Coordinator in Vietnamese-German University.

 ## Want to test?